 Multiple instances of PBC may be open at the same time, as you might want to use it in multiple tracks in your DAW.
 However, only one may actively sync to the PolyBrute at a time.
-If an instance is already in place, opening another will display the message, "This instance needs to be activated to be used.
-Activating it will retrieve the PolyBrute preset in this instance."
-Clicking Activate will re-synchronize the PolyBrute with the latest instance.
+If an instance is already in place, opening another will display the message, "This instance needs to be connected to the hardware to be used.
+Connecting will retrieve the PolyBrute preset in this instance."
+Clicking Connect will re-synchronize the PolyBrute with the latest instance.

-Likewise, although we would be delighted if you owned more than one PolyBrute synthesizer, version 1 of PBC only supports a single hardware unit at this time.
+Likewise, although we would be delighted if you owned more than one PolyBrute synthesizer, PolyBrute Connect only supports a single hardware unit at this time.